 Always remember that when you buy a property, if you don’t spot defects before you complete then you’ll have to pay to repair the property – you can’t ask the seller to pay for it after you have completed (unless the seller made false representations to you).

 A home buyer survey will focus on identifying defects such as cracks, damp, checking the drains, looking for infestations, reviewing the roof and loft space, assessing the insulation and lots more.
-You should choose a local surveyor in London and make sure to order the right survey for your property; either a HomeBuyer Report (flats, bungalows, standard houses) or a Building Survey (for everything else).
+You should choose a local surveyor and make sure to order the right survey for your property; either a HomeBuyer Report (flats, bungalows, standard houses) or a Building Survey (for everything else).
+If they do notice any signs of problems, such as pest infestations, they will probably recommend contacting a company like https://www.pestcontrolexperts.com/ to see if they can remove the pests.

 - Don’t make yourself homeless